-Timothy McCall, MD is a board-certified physician specializing in internal medicine, and the author of two books, Examining Your Doctor: A Patient's Guide to Avoiding Harmful Medical Care (Citadel Press) and Yoga as Medicine: The Yogic Prescription for Health and Healing (Bantam).
-He is co-editor of forthcoming medical textbook on yoga therapy, the first of its kind, The Principles and Practice of Yoga in Health Care (Handspring Publishing, February 28, 2016)).
+Timothy McCall, MD is a board-certified physician specializing in internal medicine, and the author of three books, Examining Your Doctor: A Patient's Guide to Avoiding Harmful Medical Care (Citadel Press); Yoga as Medicine: The Yogic Prescription for Health and Healing (Bantam); and his latest, Saving My Neck: A Doctor's East/West Journey Through Cancer (Whole World Publishing).
+He is co-editor of the first medical textbook on yoga therapy, The Principles and Practice of Yoga in Health Care (Handspring Publishing, 2016).
 He practiced medicine for more than 10 years in the Boston area before devoting himself full-time to investigating and teaching yoga therapy.
-He is the Founder/Director of Yoga As Medicine Seminars and Teacher Trainings and, until recently, co-directed a yoga therapy center just outside of New York City.
+Certified as a yoga therapist by the International Association of Yoga Therapists, he is the Founder/Director of Yoga As Medicine Seminars and Teacher Trainings and, until 2016, co-directed a yoga therapy center just outside of New York City.

 Timothy has traveled extensively, studying with many of the world's leading yoga teachers and yoga therapists including BKS Iyengar and TKV Desikachar.
 His primary teachers have been Patricia Walden, Rod Stryker and Donald Moyer.
 He has practiced yoga and meditation from various traditions for over 20 years and Tantra for more than a decade.
 Since 2005, he has studied with a traditional Ayurvedic doctor, Chandukutty Vaidyar, and has spent more than a year at his clinic in Kerala, India.